-Intangible asset represents computer software.
+Intangible asset represents computer software and licenses.
 This is initially measured at cost and is presented in the Statement of Financial Position at cost less accumulated amortization and any accumulated impairment losses.
-Computer software is amortized over its estimated useful life of five (5) years using the straight-line method.
+Computer software is amortized over its estimated useful life of five (5) years using the straight-line method while licenses are amortized over the life of the license.
 If there is an indication that there has been a significant change in the useful life or residual value of an intangible asset, the amortization is revised prospectively to reflect the new expectations.